Lambdin P. Milligan: Later years

 The jury was asked to consider what damages, if any, Milligan had sustained relating to Ex parte Milligan.
 Harrison portrayed Milligan as a traitor and argued that his actions prolonged the war.
 Milligan refused to admit his affiliation or actions with a seditious organization.
 Hendricks focused on Milligan's "malicious prosecution and false imprisonment."
 The jury's verdict in Milligan's favor was issued on May 30, 1871.
 Although Milligan sought thousands of dollars in damages, state and federal statutes limited the claim to five dollars plus court costs.

 In 1880 Milligan became a member of the Republican Party, and in his later years supported Garfield's campaign for president.
 Milligan retired from his law practice in 1893.

 Death and legacy

 Milligan died of natural causes at his son's home in Huntington County, Indiana, on December 21, 1899, thirty-three years after the U.S. Supreme Court ruling in the case that bore his name.

 Ex parte Milligan became well known as the leading U.S. Supreme Court case that found the president went beyond his legal powers to suppress dissenters during the American Civil War.
 The decision also helped to establish the tradition that presidential and military action "based on war" had limits.
-His great-grandson is now a senior at the Naval Academy pursuing his commissioning.